Short List Of Fast Growing Vegetables

 If you have a limited season (colder climate zones), then you can help maximize your garden’s output by growing fast-growing vegetables.

-Or, if you find yourself in a post SHTF world, these will provide quick food from the garden…
+Also, in a post SHTF world, these vegetables will provide quick food from the garden…

-Radishes grow very quickly!
-They might be a little spicy, but they are one of the fastest-growing root vegetables.
-They’re one of just a few veggies you can plant from seed at the beginning of a month and enjoy a harvest by the end of the month.
+Days to harvest: 20-30.
+They grow very quickly!
+They might be a little spicy-hot, but they are one of the fastest-growing root vegetables.
+They’re one of just a few vegetables that you can plant from seed at the beginning of a month and enjoy a harvest by the end of the month.

 When sowing radish seeds, plant some about a half-inch deep and the rest a little deeper.
 Those close to the surface will germinate more quickly, extending the harvest by a few days.
 The deeper roots will be later, but larger, than the shallow ones.

-What about your experience?
+What about your experiences?
 What else do you like that will produce quickly?